nestybox/sysbox-ee/README.md

 ## System Containers

-We call the containers deployed by Sysbox "system containers", to highlight the fact that they can run not just micro-services (as regular containers do), but also system software such as Docker, Kubernetes, Systemd, inner containers, etc.
+We call the containers deployed by Sysbox **system containers**, to highlight the fact that they can run not just micro-services (as regular containers do), but also system software such as Docker, Kubernetes, Systemd, inner containers, etc.